 I really love Cherry Falls, but when it comes to the identity of the killer, the movie really doesn’t give us anything to go on.
 It doesn’t give us another solid suspect other than Jay Mohr’s Mr. Marliston, so when he’s revealed it comes as a total lack of surprise.
 Luckily, there’s a backstory that’s engaging and ultimately saves the story point from being predictable and dull.

 Blood Rage starts out as a Halloween-esque slasher about twin brothers.
 One was locked away in an institution for killing someone when he was younger and has now escaped to return home on Thanksgiving.
 Everyone’s alerted to Todd’s escape, they all think he’s come to kill again and they have to take precautions.
 It’s a much more interesting twist when it’s revealed that the other brother is the killer and Todd is returning home to stop him, but the problem is that we can kind of guess that from the very first scene.

 One of these kids is not like the other in Goodnight Mommy

 Goodnight Mommy is an interesting movie, but the twist becomes very, very predictable.
 It’s a neat, stylish thriller about two twin boys who move into a new home with their mother after she undergoes major face-changing cosmetic surgery.
-It’s a moody, effective thriller that stumbles a bit under the reveal that only one of the twins is actually alive.
+It’s a moody, effective affair that stumbles a bit under the reveal that only one of the twins is actually alive.
 The other has been dead for years, and his brother keeps him alive in his memory as an imaginary friend.